pantheon-systems/documentation/source/_docs/multidev.md

 ### How can I get Multidev and how much does it cost?

-Multidev is one of the highlight features of the Pantheon Partner Program.
+Multidev is available to all Gold packages or above, and all EDU organizations.
 Visit the [Partner Program Page](https://pantheon.io/agencies/partner-program){.external} to learn more about the benefits of becoming a Pantheon Partner Agency, or [contact us](https://pantheon.io/contact-us){.external}.

 ### If I use SFTP mode on a branch environment, do all environments have to be in SFTP mode?